onehoon/EasyShortcutforUMPC/README.md

 - Change the OptiScaler Overlay shortcut
 - Change the OptiScaler Overlay button name
 - Reset OptiScaler Overlay back to its default name and shortcut
-- Configure Custom 1, Custom 2, and Custom 3
+- Configure Custom 1, Custom 2, Custom 3, and Custom 4
-- Reset Custom buttons back to `Not Set`
+- Turn each Custom Shortcut On or Off
-- Swap the top shortcut order
+- Change the Gaming button order
-- Change the vertical layout order of widget sections
+- Change the vertical order of widget sections
+- Show or hide widget sections

 ## Built-in shortcut settings